d1egoprog/Text2KG/README.md

 ## Contact

 If you have any questions in deployment or any error is found, please contact me by opening an issue.
 And contributing is always welcome.
 The [Github repository URL](https://github.com/d1egoprog/Text2KG).

+### Licensing

+This system is released for demo purposes and is released under a free to use policy.
+At the moment the *system* is open to use in all environments, but the source of the *API component* is **not released** yet .
+However results produced from the execution of the pipeline must be released in CC-BY-SA licence.